What Can You Do If Your Children Are On an Arizona Order of Protection in Arizona?

 The law in Arizona simply requires a judge to determine whether the allegations in the Petition for Order of Protection are sufficient, if true, to justify issuance of the Order of Protection.
 This is different than having a judge rule that you did or did not do the acts alleged in the Petition for Order of Protection.

-If you request a hearing on the Order of Protection, both parties will have to testify under oath as to the allegations, and you run the risk of the judge ruling you actually committed the acts.
+If you request a hearing on the Arizona restraining order, both parties will have to testify under oath as to the allegations, and you run the risk of the judge ruling you actually committed the acts.
 That ruling can be used against you in a subsequent child custody trial because that judicial decision can be utilized against you.

 If your children are listed on the Order of Protection, it may appear you are stuck between the proverbial “rock” and a “hard place.”
 Fortunately, you have another option.
 The judge who will decide on the Order of Protection is not the same judge that will be assigned to your child custody case.